ra1nb0rn/avain/README.md

 ### Installation on Linux
 On Linux the package manager ``apt`` is used for installing software.
 Therefore, the installation script has to be run as root.

+## Contribution & Bugs
+If you want to contribute, or have any questions, use GitHub or directly contact me via Email <a href="mailto:dustin.born@stud.tu-darmstadt.de">here</a>.
+If you found a bug, feel free to open an issue.

 ## About the Creation of AVAIN
 I created AVAIN as part of my Bachelor Thesis at TU Darmstadt (located in Germany) under the guidance of my advisor Rolf Egert.